Published on: December 16, 2025

 Emotional and Psychological Impact

-When filing for divorce in New York City, the decision not only entails managing the legal and financial aspects but also the significant emotional and psychological impacts involved.
+When filing for divorce in New York City, the decision entails managing not only the legal and financial aspects but also the significant emotional and psychological impacts involved.
 Recognizing these effects can help prepare individuals for the realities of divorce proceedings.

 Potential for Increased Conflict and Retaliation